⚡ Plumbing · Washington, DC

 Budget $280–$1120 for permits and inspections.
 Your contractor typically handles the permit process, but confirm this upfront.

-How Does Washington's Climate Affect Bathroom addition?
+How Does Washington's Climate Affect Bathroom Addition?

 Standard materials work well without extreme weather considerations.
 Focus budget on quality fixtures and efficient systems rather than climate-specific protections.

-Can You DIY Bathroom addition or Should You Hire a Pro?
+Can You DIY Bathroom Addition or Should You Hire a Pro?

 🚫 Not a DIY Project